After a 35-year interlude, Kate Bush wows fans with comeback gig

 The show shifted gears midway through the first half with the song cycle "The Ninth Wave," which is about a woman floating in the sea, slipping in and out of consciousness.

-The eclectic range of musical styles in the piece, ranging from an Irish jig to a chorale, was mirrored in a staging that combined film with theater.
+The eclectic range of musical styles in the piece, ranging from an Irish jig to a chorale, was mirrored in a staging that combined film with theatre.

 Fans were too engrossed in the narrative to even think about whipping out their smartphones to take pictures, something that Bush had requested they refrain from doing.